CluedIn-io/CluedIn.Documentation/_docs/2-Preparation/Data Metrics/Data Metrics.md

 Measurement: For all properties, how much are the same or similar in the property history.
 Use simple normalization to cater for more values.

-How to increase Accuracy : Mesh to change the values in the source.
+How to increase Accuracy : Run the generated mesh commands to change the values in the source systems, resulting in CluedIn showing that all source systems have the same value for a property.

-CluedIn Clean: Reconciliation.
-Manual Edit.
+CluedIn Clean: Manually Edit records or use the cleaning functions to normalise the values.

 CluedIn Train: Questions in the form of "Is Martin's best email msh@cluedin.com?", Are these photos of the same person?